vonMentzer-Group/vonMentzer-Group.github.io/index.md

 ---
 ---
 {:.center}
-<h3>Exciting news - the von Mentzer Lab is expanding - we are now looking for a postdoc interested in microbial genomics!
+<h3>Considering an MSCA Postdoctoral Fellowship for 2027?
+Explore our research first and see whether your own research ideas align with the von Mentzer Lab.
+If you can envision developing an original MSCA project within our research environment, we’d be happy to hear from you.
 For more info <a href="http://vonmentzerlab.com/join/">click here!</a> Contact us if you are looking for MSc/Erasmus projects - multiple projects available!</h3>
 {:.center}

 # Microbial Genomics meets Functional Microbiology